 - OR Rust Free Plastic Lid

-- or you can use a Weck Jar (without the gasket and clips)
+- or you can use a Weck Jar (without the gasket; only use the clips to secure the lid)

 - Sea Salt